 Author’s Biographical Sketch (optional)

 This is something I am currently working on.
 I like writing in this way because it only keeps a certain amount of information on screen.
+That way I can type whatever I want

 Dedication (optional)